Visiting The Grand Canyon

 My age on the “Trail of Time.”

 The Maranez Layan is a great watch and has a permanent place in my Brass/Bronze watch case.
-I especially like the Green Agate Dial it has a glassy depth to it that is truly unique.
-The python strap from StrapCo was super comfortable all day and has been on this watch for a long time (unfortunately it is no longer available on there site.)
-It seems that ounce I find a strap that works perfectly with a watch they tend to stay that way for a while.
+I especially like the Green Agate Dial as it has a glassy depth to it that is truly unique.
+The python strap from StrapCo was super comfortable all day and has been on this watch for a long time (unfortunately it is no longer available on their site.)
+It seems that once I find a strap that works perfectly with a watch, they tend to stay that way for a while.

-We had a great afternoon at the Grand Canyon, I remember seeing it in my early twenties and it was cool and neat, but coming back after 30 years and seeing it again, it really impressed upon me the magnitude of this Canyon, it is really immense.
-A lot of my watches probably will not be with me for 30 years, let alone will they get passes on to my son.
-But I think the Maranez Layan stands a pretty good shot at sticking around.
-If fact I think the only thing that might boot it from the collection is if it gets replaced with a Panerai Luminor Submersible 1950 3 Days Automatic Bronzo, or something similar.
+We had a great afternoon at the Grand Canyon, I remember seeing it in my early twenties and it was cool and neat, but coming back after 30 years and seeing it again, it really impressed upon me the magnitude of this Canyon.
+It is really immense.
+A lot of my watches probably will not be with me for 30 years, let alone will they get passed on to my son.
+But, I think the Maranez Layan stands a pretty good shot at sticking around.
+If fact, I think the only thing that might boot it from the collection is if it gets replaced with a Panerai Luminor Submersible 1950 3 Days Automatic Bronzo, or something similar.

 Keep on a Watching!